 Important SDK and driver notice

 First, an important heads-up.
-As of NINA 1.11 #47 and the yet-to-be-released 1.10 HF3, version 22.214.171.124 of the QHY SDK is included with NINA.
-Starting with this SDK version, you will need to make sure that your QHY USB driver is updated to at least version 21.2.20.
-So if you update to the mentioned NINA versions, you will also need to update your USB driver.
-This is because the SDK and USB driver saw a portion of their Cypress FX3 IO libraries updated and the two must stay in sync.
+As of NINA 1.11 #47 and 1.10 HF3, version 126.96.36.199 of the QHY SDK is included with NINA.
+Starting with this SDK version, you will need to make sure that your QHY USB driver is updated to at least version 21.2.20 or later by installing the latest QHY driver All-in-One pack.
+This is because the version of QHY SDK that NINA ships with and QHY USB driver saw a portion of their Cypress FX3 IO libraries updated and the two must stay in sync.

 To help with this requirement, I’ve added the aforementioned display of versions to the Equipment > Camera screen.
 Additionally, NINA will emit a warning-level notification if the detected driver version is lower than 2.1.20: